scalamolecule/molecule-web/content/setup/db-setups/datomic-peer-pro-mem.md

 ```

-Add/change definitions in the SampleDataModel and run `sbt clean compile -Dmolecule=true` in your project root to have Molecule re-generate boilerplate code.
-Then you can try out using your new attributes in new molecules in `SampleApp`.
+Add/change definitions in the PersonDataModel and run `sbt clean compile -Dmolecule=true` in your project root to have Molecule re-generate boilerplate code.
+Then you can try out using your new attributes in new molecules in `App`.